TICKS AT THE BEACH

 If You Find a Tick

-• Watch for symptoms (rash, fever, joint pain)
+• Watch for symptoms such as rash, fever, joint pain, or chills

 Clinical Takeaway

-Lyme disease risk is expanding beyond traditional environments.
+Lyme disease risk is expanding beyond traditional wooded environments.

-Ticks are now present in coastal areas, including beaches.
+Ticks are now present in beaches, dunes, and coastal ecosystems.

 • Do not assume the beach is risk-free